 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the end of the lease term, unless the lease transfers ownership of the underlying asset to the Company by the end of the lease term or the cost of the right-of-use asset reflects that the Company will exercise a purchase option.
 In that case the right-of-use asset will be depreciated over the useful life of the underlying asset, which is determined on the same basis as those of property and equipment.
 In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain re-measurements of the lease liability.
-The lease liability is initially measured at the present value of the lease or. if that rate cannot be readily determined, the Company's incremental borrowing rate.
+The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted using the interest rate implicit in the lease or. if that rate cannot be readily determined, the Company's incremental borrowing rate.
 Generally, the Company uses its incremental borrowing rate as the discount rate.